 Soft Tissue Injuries: What They Are, What Causes Them and Why You May Want To File a Lawsuit

-Other soft tissue injury causes include sports injuries, slip-and-fall accidents, on-the-job accidents, repetitive stress injuries, such as carpal tunnel syndrome, etc. The latter types are called overuse injuries.
+Other soft tissue injury causes include sports injuries, slip-and-fall accidents, on-the-job accidents, and repetitive stress injuries, such as carpal tunnel syndrome, etc. The latter types are called overuse injuries.
 This is because they result from repeated motions that you perform without your body having the time to recover between occurrences.
-Overuse injuries are progressive in nature, causing you more pain rather than less as time goes on.
+Overuse injuries are progressive, causing you more pain rather than less as time goes on.

 Soft Tissue Injury Examples